 Many schools use the first six months of the year to see if they are happy with your teaching.
 If they like you, they will more than likely offer you teaching work on a long-term basis when they hire full time or long term in October.
-If you graduated in March or April, you’ll have April – Sept, those important 6 months’ work experience to show them how good you are.
+So if you graduate in March or April, you’ll have April – Sept, those critical six months’ work experience to show them how good you are.
 This is particularly relevant for those just starting their TEFL or TESOL careers.

-What is important though is that the schools see how you work as soon as possible because when the year-long contracts come up for grabs, you’ll be first in line.
-You have to look at it this way, just like it would be in any other sector, the company, language school, organisation needs to see how you perform on the job before they entrust you with more clients or work at the school.
+What is essential is that the schools see how you work as soon as possible because when the year-long contracts come up for grabs, you’ll be first in line.
+So you have to look at it this way, just like it would be in any other sector, the company, language school, organisation needs to see how you perform on the job before they entrust you with more clients or work at the school.

-The beauty of TEFL and TESOL jobs are that they can last for as long as you want them to especially in Spain’s bigger cities like Madrid, Barcelona, Malaga, Valencia where the demand for English teachers just keeps on growing.
+The beauty of TEFL and TESOL jobs is that they can last for as long as you want them to, especially in Spain’s large cities like Madrid, Barcelona, Malaga, Valencia, where the demand for English teachers keeps growing.

 How much do English teachers make in Spain?

 Hourly wages vary hugely for English teachers in Spain.
-Around 13 to 16 Euros per hour is the average, but rates can vary from around 12 Euros an hour to 25, depending on many factors.
+13 to 16 Euros an hour is the average, but rates range from 12 Euros an hour to 25, depending on many factors.

-Your TEFL certificate (is it British Council recognised and accepted), educational qualifications, your work experience prior to teaching, the level of preparation you did, how you are at the interview and some luck.
+Your TEFL certificate (is it British Council recognised and accepted), educational qualifications, your work experience before teaching, the level of preparation you did, how you are at the interview and some luck.

 Based on the feedback and experiences of successful, well-travelled, high flying EFL and ESL professionals, their Trinity College CertTESOL course was an excellent investment.
-Finding EFL/ESL teaching jobs in any country proved to be easy and fast.
-There is no magic to that though.
-These EBC Trinity College CertTESOL professionals came into the TEFL playing field well prepared.
-They came equipped with the best TEFL/TESOL certificate recognised and accepted by the British Council and other prestigious and international educational organisations.
+Finding EFL/ESL teaching jobs in any country proved easy and fast.
+There is no magic to that.
+These EBC Trinity College CertTESOL professionals came well-prepared into the TEFL playing field.
+They came equipped with the best TEFL/TESOL certificate recognised and accepted by the British Council and other prestigious international educational organisations.

 TEFL Hiring Seasons

-While Trinity College CertTESOL certified teachers are able to find work year-round in most countries, there are peak hiring seasons for most regions that you may want to factor in, so that you don’t turn up, say, in Sydney or Buenos Aires in the middle of July with your swimming gear when everyone else is garbed for the cold .
+While Trinity College CertTESOL certified teachers find work year-round in most countries, there are peak hiring seasons for most regions that you may want to factor in.
+For example, you wouldn’t want to turn up in Buenos Aires in July with your swimming gear when everyone else is wrapped up for the cold.

-If you’re looking into working in the school system – Primary, Secondary or College/University levels, it is very important that you know when the hiring periods are.
+If you’re looking into working in the school system – Primary, Secondary or College/University levels, it is imperative that you know when the hiring periods are.